ahuber21/django-docker/README.md

 ## dev + prod environments

 The development environment is defined by the files: docker-compose.yml, Dockerfile, .env, etc.
-The production envioronment is setup with the corresponding files with .prod in their names.
+The production environment is setup with the corresponding files with .prod in their names.

 ## Development